GauravOOO2/CineQuest/README.md

 ## Project Description

 CineQuest is a website designed to streamline the movie selection process based on user preferences inputted through three text fields: Country, Genre, and Language.
 Upon submission, the website suggests movies available in the JSON data that match the user's criteria.
-Utilizing the .map method, I dynamically filtered and rendered the matching movie data on the frontend.
+Utilizing the .map method, I dynamically filtered and rendered the matching movie data on the front end.
 To enhance user experience, I integrated unaliased MUI for rendering dropdown fields, ensuring a smoother, faster, and lighter system operation.
 Additionally, I prioritized responsiveness across all screen sizes by implementing custom styling directly in the SX, ensuring adaptability of fields and cards.
 The overall design aims to provide users with a visually appealing and pleasant browsing experience.

 ## What I used